 The worker argued that his electrocution accident occurred because the defendants broke several of these rules.
 Specifically, these rules say that workers need to be properly warned of live electrical boxes.
 Alternatively, power to the boxes needed to be shut down.
 Here, the worker argued that developer and contractor did neither.
 Accordingly, the violated the Industrial Code.
 Those violations directly caused his electrocution accident.

 The defendants asked the judge to dismiss the electrocution accident case.
 They said that the worker should have assumed the wires were live because the exit sign was lit.
 In addition, a plumber testified that an electrician told him that the lines “are live” in the ceiling.

 The judge agreed with the worker and decided liability in his favor.
 The defendants appealed.
 The appellate court also agreed that the defendants were to blame for the worker’s electrocution accident.
 The case proceeded to trial on the issue of damages only.

 Electrical hazards are among the most dangerous hazards on construction sites.
 Electrocution on construction sites occurs due to unsafe working conditions, negligence of others, or defective tools or machinery.
 In addition to the risks associated with electrocution, shocks can cause workers to drop items putting others at risk.
 Shocks can also cause workers to fall off of ladders or scaffolds.
 Electrocution accidents are serious.
-If you are involved in an electrocution accident, hire a personal injury lawyer who help you win the compensation you deserve.
+If you are involved in an electrocution accident, contact a personal injury lawyer who can help you win the compensation you deserve.